Jonaszekk/Mock-up-s/README.md

 Website Mock-Up's Mapping using: HTML / CSS / JS and Boostrap

-Screen Shoot with code in folders
+Screen Shoot with code in separate folders